 9. Choose your aperture

 You don’t need to be in manual mode to photograph sunsets, but it helps if you prioritise your aperture setting.
-So use aperture priority if manual mode is not your thing.
+So use aperture priority if manual mode isn’t your thing.

 10. Decide on your shutter speed

 If you’re handholding the camera, you need to keep your shutter speed above 1/60th.
-If you’re using a tripod, you can of course allow your shutter speed to fall as low as you like.
+If you’re using a tripod, and you’re not photographing moving subjects, you can of course set your shutter speed as low as you like.

-Your choice of focal length will also affect the lowest shutter speed you can safely handhold.
+Bear in mind though that your choice of focal length affects the lowest shutter speed you can safely handhold a camera.
 The rule of thumb is that the shutter speed should be one over the focal length you use.

 In other words, if your focal length is 70mm, your shutter speed should be at least 70mm.
 I prefer it to be at least 1.5 times the focal length as I’m not that great at holding a camera steady.
 So, if I shoot at 70mm, I like my shutter speed to be 1/140th or higher.